techidaily/site-ai-voice-clone/source/_posts/2024-approved-top-5-udemy-subtitle-translation-tools-for-seamless-auto-translations.md

 ![Udemy Subtitles Translator with Custom Style](https://images.wondershare.com/virbo/article/5-best-udemy-subtitle-translator-3.jpg)

  When it comes to subtitles, some people like custom styling to make them easier to read.
 While you can adjust Udemy’s default subtitles, they are quite limited.
-With the[Udemy Subtitles Translator](https://chromewebstore.google.com/detail/udemy-subtitle-translator/boobfniiepghnbeplehgjjmjnfehmnba) tool, you have the ability to leverage Google Translate, which will show real-time updates.
+With the [Udemy Subtitles Translator](https://chromewebstore.google.com/detail/udemy-subtitle-translator/boobfniiepghnbeplehgjjmjnfehmnba) tool, you have the ability to leverage Google Translate, which will show real-time updates.

  All you need to do is install the subtitle, open the Udemy course, click Transcript, and click the Google Translate plugin that will translate everything to you in real time so you can enjoy your favorite course in your language.